 The Artistic Techniques Used in Mamluk Metalwork and Weaponry

 The Mamluk Sultanate, which ruled Egypt, Syria, and the Hijaz from 1250 to 1517, produced some of the most sophisticated metalwork in Islamic history.
 These objects—ranging from massive brass basins and candlesticks to finely crafted swords, shields, and armor—were not merely functional; they served as expressions of power, piety, and artistic virtuosity.
 The Mamluks, themselves former slave soldiers who seized control, became great patrons of the arts, commissioning masterpieces that combined technical innovation with exquisite decoration.
-Understanding the techniques behind Mamluk metalwork reveals the cultural and artistic achievements of this Islamic empire.
+Understanding the techniques behind Mamluk metalwork reveals the cultural and artistic achievements of this Islamic empire, whose influence extended from the Mediterranean to the Indian Ocean.

 Historical Context of Mamluk Metalwork